(This page has been turned into a pdf)

 Yet it is here the walk becomes rather dispiriting, as the path veers away from the Thames and you don’t meet it again for another 3 miles until you hit North Meadow just outside Cricklade.
 North Meadow is an enormous space forming the flood plane between the Thames and the Churn.
 A site of National Nature Reserve (NNR) and a Site of Special Scientific Interest (SSSI), it is 60 Acres and has been managed in the same controlled way for hundreds of years.
 Coming out of the meadow you leave the Thames and circle Cricklade in order to enter it at the north east top of the Main Street.

 Cricklade is the first downstream town on the Thames and the only Wiltshire town, and was founded in the 9th century by the Anglo-Saxons, at the point where the Roman road Ermin Way crossed the River Thames.
 It was the home of a royal mint from 979 to 1100.
 The path passes the site of the Cricklade Mint, now the Red Lion, where I stayed for the night.
 When I arrived, my bag was waiting in my room.

 Cricklade is one of those rural towns with a main street of shops and services, bounded by rows of cars.
-It has two churches (both closed when I arrived).
-St Sampson’s with an unusual four pointed spire, and St Mary’s, now the Catholic church.
+It has two churches (both closed when I arrived): the 12th Century St Sampson’s with an unusual four pointed spire, and St Mary’s, now the oldest Catholic church in Britain.

 Jenners Hall was a school in 1650, became a workhouse in 1720 for a century then reverted to a school until 1959.

 Feeling a bit stiff tonight, but dinner was lovely, bed really comfortable.
 In the morning, a great breakfast – vegetarian full English, cereals, fruit juice, fruit, yogurt and coffee.
 They made me a packed lunch, dealt with my bag – which again was due to be already in my room at Lechlade when I arrived at 14:30.
 Now off on the second leg a 9:30.